 An all-too-common sight in hospitals are advanced machines tucked away, gathering dust in forgotten storage closets.
 UVConcepts understands this dilemma and created a UV technology suite focusing on portable equipment cleaning that you can train your staff to use in minutes rather than hours or days.

-With high turnover in the healthcare industry, choosing a product that requires minimal training ensures minimal onboarding time for new employees.
+With high turnover in the healthcare industry, choosing a product that requires minimal training reduces onboarding time for new employees.

 BrightBot was founded by Robert Thomann, an ER physician’s assistant who saw firsthand during the pandemic how UV-C technology can bring peace of mind as the last step in the cleaning process.